 Besides, the tech giant also developed adaptive beamforming and high-gain antenna switching technologies for the sixth-generation technology.
 These techs will distinguish LG from the competitors and give them an edge in the race for 6G communications.

-The 6G race has intensified over the few months.
-Back in July, the South Korean government laid out its plan to develop 6G infrastructures.
-It believes the country could launch the next-gen tech by 2028.
-Samsung has also tested 6G in a lab in the Terahertz spectrum achieving a throughput of 1 Gbps.
+Samsung has also tested 6G in a lab in the Terahertz spectrum achieving a throughput of 6.2 Gbps.
 Similarly, Huawei projects 6G commercial deployment could happen in 2029.
 It even claims the 6G standardization could begin as early as 2025.
 While Japan and the US are also investing aggressively to take the upper hand over China.

 While the world still analyzes the grounds for 5G commercialization, tech companies and equipment makers are already amplifying their 6G goals.
 However, both wireless techs will bring exponential data transmission at low latency and with it wide utility.
 5G will have applications in telemedicine, remote surgery, self-driving cars, manufacturing sectors, etc. We can expect 6G to further grow the efficacy of 5G all across.